-On-demand ride sharing, wherein apps and digital services are used to organize a taxi or vehicle sharing is marking the growth of connected mobility sector.
+On-demand ride-sharing, wherein apps and digital services are used to organize a taxi or vehicle sharing is marking the growth of the connected mobility sector.
 By 2020, around 685 million people are predicted to use ridesharing services, worldwide (Statista).

-Car sharing, bike sharing, shuttle, carpool are some of the services that are enabling on-demand ride sharing sector to thrive.
-The idea of more people using one vehicle not only help to curb the cost of travelling (fuel costs, tolls, maintenance charges) but also reduces the stress of driving.
+Car sharing, bike sharing, shuttle, carpool are some of the services that are enabling the on-demand ride-sharing sector to thrive.
+The idea of more people using one vehicle not only help to curb the cost of traveling (fuel costs, tolls, maintenance charges) but also reduces the stress of driving.

 Statistics that favor the rise of on-demand ridesharing